LiveHelperChat/doc/docs/dashboard.md

 He will be able to click on ![](/img/dashboard/online-icon.png) and change other operator status directly.

+In order to enable messaging other operators through the Online operators following module has to be enabled:

+>'lhgroupchat', 'use'

 ### Departments stats

 You can see present department's statistic.